chelsea-12/chelseaexamples/h2-threatmodeling.md

 ### Threat modeling cheat sheet [(link)](https://cheatsheetseries.owasp.org/cheatsheets/Threat_Modeling_Cheat_Sheet.html)

-- threat modeling requires a deep understanding of the system being evaluated, tehrefore improved visibility into a system is one advantage of threat modeling
+- threat modeling requires a deep understanding of the system being evaluated, therefore improved visibility into a system is one advantage of threat modeling
 - threat modeling allows security to be built into the system rather than bolted on
 - in addition to STRIDE there is also PASTA and OCTAVE
 - OCTAVE: Operationally critical threat, asset and vulnerability evaluation